SamuelBarnett/FitnessTrackerApp/DesignNote.md

 Quotes from getting over it and daily quotes

-# specifications

-Login page:

-The login page should have a simple layout, with a white background (#FFFFFF) and a login form centered on the page.
-The form should have input fields for the user's email and password, and a login button.
-The input fields and button should have a light green background color (#56C6A9).
-The page should also have a link to a "create account" page, where users can sign up for a new account.
-The page should have a dark green header (#267355) at the top, with the name of the website in white text.
-Home page:

-The home page should have a clean and modern design, with a white background (#FFFFFF) and a light green (#56C6A9) sidebar on the left side of the page.
-The sidebar should contain links to the different pages of the website, such as the data visualization page and any other pages you want to include.
-The main content area of the page should display a dashboard with various widgets, such as a summary of recent activity or a list of upcoming events.
-The widgets should have a light pink background color (#FFC3A0).
-The page should have a dark green header (#267355) at the top, with the name of the website in white text and a user menu in the top right corner.
-Data visualization page:

-The data visualization page should have a similar layout to the home page, with a white background (#FFFFFF) and a light green sidebar (#56C6A9) on the left side.
-The main content area should display a data visualization, such as a line chart or bar chart, using the D3.js library.
-The data visualization should be interactive and allow the user to filter or drill down into the data.
-The page should have a dark green header (#267355) at the top, with the name of the website in white text and a user menu in the top right corner.

 ## Pages

 home page would have most important info, calories burned, progress graph, on track meter, suggested activities. with side bar Navigation.